mookat19/dredis/README.md

 HINCRBY key field increment                  | Hashes HGETALL key                                  | Hashes

 \* `COMMAND`'s reply is incompatible at the moment, it returns a flat array with command names (their arity, flags, positions, or step count are not returned).
+\** `SAVE`'s reply is the LevelDB snapshot location, differently than Redis's `"OK"` reply

 ## How is DRedis implemented